New Jersey Tummy Tucks

 Patients undergoing liposuction and mini abdominoplasty can be treated with local anesthesia and intravenous sedation.
 Surgery time ranges from 1 to 2 hours.
 Patients are discharged within one hour after surgery wearing an abdominal binder.
 All sutures are dissolving.

 Classic abdominoplasty and the Parker Tummy Tuck are performed under general anesthesia and take 2½ to 3½ hours, depending on the size of the patient.
 These patients are monitored overnight in our facility by a registered nurse.
-An abdominal binder is applied shortly after surgery and worn for approximately two weeks.
+An abdominal binder is applied shortly after surgery and worn for approximately one week.
 Tummy Tuck procedures are commonly combined with liposuction of hips, back and extremities, body lifts, and/or breast augmentation.

 Liposuction patients recover quickly.
 The abdomen is somewhat sore for the first three to four days.
 Ambulation is begun on the day of surgery and return to full activities within one week.
 Exercise may begin in two weeks.